Centurion Air Cargo Flight 164

 Centurion Air Cargo Flight 164 was a chartered international cargo flight, flying from Bogotá's El Dorado International Airport while en route to Miami International Airport.
 The flight was operated by Kalitta Air and the aircraft was wet leased by Centurion Air Cargo.
-On July 7, 2008, the aircraft, a Boeing 747-209BSF registered as N714CK, crashed shortly after takeoff.
+On July 7, 2008, the aircraft, a Boeing 747-200 registered as N714CK, crashed shortly after takeoff.
 All aboard suffered injuries, but none were killed.
 Two people on the ground were killed after the plane slammed into a farm.
-The crash was the second crash of a Boeing 747 in 2008 in Kalitta Air service, after a previous accident at Brussels in May.
+The crash was the second crash of a Boeing 747 in 2008 in Kalitta Air service after a previous accident at Brussels in May.

 An investigation was launched by Colombian authorities and concluded that the crash was caused by dual engine failures.
-During its take-off phase, engine #4 and then engine #1 suffered loss of power.
+During its take-off phase, engine 4 and then engine 1 suffered loss of power.
 The flight crews could not recover the plane, which subsequently crashed into a ranch house.

 Accident

-The aircraft took off from El Dorado International Airport to Miami International Airport carrying 8 crew and a cargo of flowers, as a chartered cargo flight.
+The aircraft took off from El Dorado International Airport in route to Miami International Airport carrying eight crew and a cargo of flowers, as a chartered cargo flight.
 The flight was operated by Kalitta Air for Centurion Air Cargo as Flight 164.
-During its rotation, the Number 4 engine suffered a non-recoverable surge, causing it to lose power.
-It then declared emergency 20 seconds later reporting an engine fire in engine number 4 (outer right hand engine) and requested to return to runway 13R.
-Bogotá Tower cleared the airplane for that return to and landing on 13R.
+During its rotation, the engine 4 suffered a non-recoverable surge, causing it to lose power.
+It then declared emergency twenty seconds later reporting an engine fire in engine 4 (outer right-hand engine) and requested to return to runway 14R.
+Bogotá Tower cleared the airplane for that return to and for landing on 14R.
 The airplane initiated a left-hand turn as by the published engine out procedure.
-Just about 20 seconds after the loss of the number 4 engine, the number 1 engine somehow failed.
+Just about twenty seconds after the loss of the engine 4, engine 1 failed.
 By this time, the aircraft had lost its ability to climb and started to lose control.